 Lucrative pre-season tours take place each year, of course, rotating around whichever part of Asia is deemed to be the hottest forthcoming property.
 Premier League teams sometimes even say their visits are not about money, but about “developing the game”.
 Some teams do have charitable efforts and academies in various parts of Asia, to be sure.

-So is it true that the Premier League’s expansion in Asia a crucial contribution to the sport’s development there, as Premier League CEO Richard Scudamore has said?
+So is it true that the Premier League’s expansion in Asia a crucial contribution to the sport’s development there, as Premier League CEO Richard Scudamore ?
 Is this the twenty-first century equivalent of British sailors, soldiers and industrialists bringing the sport to new ports in the late nineteenth century, and sowing the seeds for the game’s explosion in South America?
 Or are they merely sucking out money from the sport’s domestic development in Asia itself, which already has, after all, its own Champions League?

 - Roberto Mancini has in the matter of a week or so managed to put the furor over Mark Hughes’ firing firmly outside the goldfish bowl memory of the English soccer media, as two wins in a row has the “the king is gone; long live the king” mantra going, with his ability to tie a scarf in a charming fashion having him hailed as Britain’s “best-dressed manager” already (is there really much competition?).

 - Debate over whether MLS teams should be adding a second designated player above the salary cap is hotting up; Steve Davis has a balanced column on the debate, though once again when assessing the financial impact, there is too much focus on attendance and too little on the associated sponsorship income and media exposure and credibility certain players bring.